pdcawley/bofh.org.uk/content/post/3375_higher-order-javascript.md

 For those of you who are finding the CoffeeScript a wee bit daunting (I personally like the lack of noise, but your mileage may vary), there's a thread on [sitepoint](http://www.sitepoint.com/forums/showthread.php?t=713645) which translates many of the examples here into more idiomatic Javascript than the CoffeeScript compiler can manage.
 You may find it useful.

-I've written a followup post on [asynchronouse streams](http://www.bofh.org.uk/2010/11/24/asynchronous-streams) which discusses using higher order techniques in the browser window to do something a little more 'real' than the examples shown here.
+I've written a followup post on [asynchronous streams](http://www.bofh.org.uk/2010/11/24/asynchronous-streams) which discusses using higher order techniques in the browser window to do something a little more 'real' than the examples shown here.